dyphire/mpv-config/scripts/uosc/README.md

 }
 ```

 When `Command.value` is a string, it'll be passed to `mp.command(value)`.
 If it's a table (array) of strings, it'll be used as `mp.commandv(table.unpack(value))`.
-The same goes for `Menu.on_close`.
+The same goes for `Menu.on_close` and `on_search`. `on_search` additionally appends the current search string as the last parameter.

-`Menu.type` controls what happens when opening a menu when some other menu is already open.
-When the new menu type is different, it'll replace the currently opened menu.
-When it's the same, the currently open menu will simply be closed.
-This is used to implement toggling of menus with the same type.
+`Menu.type` is used to refer to this menu in `update-menu` and `close-menu`.
+While the menu is open this value will be available in `user-data/uosc/menu/type`.
+Keep in mind that `nil` is a valid value.
+If the menu is closed `mp.get_property_native()` will return an error as the second return value.

+`palette` specifies that this menu's primarily mode of interaction is through a search input.
+When enabled, search input will be visible at all times (doesn't have to be enabled and can't be disabled), and `title` will be used as input placeholder while search query is empty.

+`search_debounce` controls how soon the search happens after the last character was entered in milliseconds.
+Entering new character resets the timer.
+Defaults to `300`.
+It can also have a special value `'submit'`, which triggers a search only after `ctrl+enter` was pressed.

+`search_submenus` makes uosc's internal search handler (when no `on_search` callback is defined) look into submenus as well, effectively flattening the menu for the duration of the search.

+`search_suggestion` fills menu search with initial query string.
+Useful for example when you want to implement something like subtitle downloader, you'd set it to current file name.

 `item.icon` property accepts icon names.
-You can pick one from here: [Google Material Icons](https://fonts.google.com/icons?selected=Material+Icons)\
+You can pick one from here: [Google Material Icons](https://fonts.google.com/icons)\
 There is also a special icon name `spinner` which will display a rotating spinner.
 Along with a no-op command on an item and `keep_open=true`, this can be used to display placeholder menus/items that are still loading.

 When `keep_open` is `true`, activating the item will not close the menu.
 This property can be defined on both menus and items, and is inherited from parent to child if child doesn't overwrite it.